Jelmerro/carafe/README.md

                         Location of the executable inside the carafe to shortcut.
 Normally a path, but can be set to 'link' as well.
-  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+  -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
-                        Location of the output file, default is the user desktop
+                        Which folder to place the shortcut, default is the user desktop
+  -t {carafe,wine}, --type {carafe,wine}
+                        The type of shortcut to make
 ```

 Executable location will be asked interactively when not provided as an argument,
 in a fairly similar way as is done for the 'link' command.

 Shortcuts won't be automatically deleted when a carafe is deleted.

+Some programs might create a desktop shortcut during the installation,
+these type of shortcuts are made by wine and don't need carafe to work.

 #### Winecfg and Winetricks